AndreiManea/City-Weather-App/README.md

 ✅ Display country info (capital, region, population)
 ✅ Beautiful responsive UI with Tailwind CSS
 ✅ Fast development with hot reload

 ---

+## 🔒 Security

+**IMPORTANT:** This app requires an OpenWeather API key.

+- ✅ The `.env` file is in `.gitignore` and will NOT be committed
+- ❌ NEVER hardcode API keys in source code
+- ⚠️ If you accidentally commit a key, regenerate it immediately at [OpenWeather](https://home.openweathermap.org/api_keys)

+The app will run without an API key, but weather data won't be displayed.

+---